K-PaaS/application-platform-guide-eng/user_guide/development_application/nodejs.md

   </tr>
   <tr>
     <td>manifest.yml</td>
     <td>An application setting when deploying at the Open Platform.
-Application Name, Path to be deployed, and number of instance can be defined.</td>
+Application Name, Path to be deployed, and number of instances can be defined.</td>
   </tr>
   <tr>
     <td>.cfignore</td>